 In his first collaboration with director David Fincher, Pitt seemingly pales in comparison to the rich, layered work Morgan Freeman is doing.
 But Pitt is vital to the film, a necessary balance in this two-hander about a grizzled veteran on the verge of retirement and a hot-headed upstart detective who is unaware of just how much he has left to learn.
 As Detective David Mills, Pitt is a remarkable study in frustration and the ways men are fueled by unhealthy emotions — in this case, his anger.

-At first Pitt elegantly brings Mills to life in the movie’s quieter scenes: eating Lays with his feet up in a library, or balancing on his chair as if falling is an impossibility.
+Pitt elegantly brings Mills to life in the movie’s quieter scenes: eating Lays with his feet up in a library, or tilting back in his chair as if falling were an impossibility.
 But, of course, the movie takes a turn, and Pitt is ready for the moment.
 His infamous exclamation at the end of the film (“What’s in the box?”) has been endlessly parodied and joked about since, but forget all that and revisit it.
 Watch realization bloom across Pitt’s face as John Doe (Kevin Spacey) speaks, and his eyes glaze in anger.
 He’s best without words here, contorting in pain in the back of a cop car as the enormity of the horror becomes devastating.

 9. Kalifornia (1993)